SumanthRH/SumanthRH/README.md

 ### Hi there 👋

 - 😄 I'm Sumanth, a master's student in the CSE department at UC San Diego.
-My primary interests are broadly in machine learning.
+My primary interests are broadly in machine learning and software engineering.
 - 🌱 I'm trying to learn what it takes to build machine learning systems in practice.
 - ✨ I have a blog: https://sumanthrh.com
 - 📫 You can reach out to me at s1hegde@ucsd.edu